 "Grandpa?" she asked.
 "Why does the beach seem narrower right now?
 Is it because it's night?"

 Grandpa smiled and shook his head.
 "No, it's because of the tides.
-The tide is in right now, so it's called high tide.
+The tide is in right now; it's high tide.
 Soon it will start going out again."

 Megan looked like she thought he was playing a trick on her.
 "What makes the water go in and out?" she asked.